My Dress-Up Darling Anime's 2nd Video Unveils Song Artists, January 8 Debut

 News

-My Dress-Up Darling Anime's 2nd Video Unveils Song Artists, January 8 Debut
+My Dress-Up Darling Anime's 2nd Video Unveils More Staff, Song Artists, January 8 Debut (Updated)

 posted on by Egan Loo

-Note: Update: The staff also announced more of its members: